Nationals vs. Padres Player Props Betting Odds

 Thomas Stats

-- Thomas has seven doubles, a triple, six home runs, 12 walks and 23 RBI (51 total hits).
-He has swiped four bases.
+- Thomas has put up 53 hits with seven doubles, a triple, seven home runs and 12 walks.
+He has driven in 24 runs with four stolen bases.

-- Thomas has recorded a base hit in seven straight games.
-In his last 10 games he is batting .317 with three doubles, two home runs, three walks and five RBI.
+- Thomas hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .366 with three doubles, three home runs, two walks and six RBI.

 Thomas Recent Games